Welcome to An Italian Dish. I am so glad you came for a visit. Welcome to “Ellen’s Test Kitchen!”

-My Italian grandmother nurtured my penchant for Italian food.
+My Italian grandmother nurtured my penchant for cooking and the love of kitchen.
 I have fond memories of her green-tiled kitchen.
 She was loving and warm, but she was a stickler for detail and precision.
 I appreciate her high standards which translate into love and respect.
-She loved me so much; she wanted to pass on the family cooking traditions.
+She loved me so much; she wanted to pass on the skills worked hard to learn.
 Thank you, Nana, for teaching me to use a knife to smooth off the top when measuring flour.

 Nana and me- circa 1964

 I live in California and travel to Italy to conduct my food research.
 By research I mean eating Italian food, drinking Italian wine, visiting farms and markets.
 Life is good.

 I was raised on the typical American diet- mostly meat and potatoes- but I no longer eat that way.
 I am a rebel and question just about everything.
 You might notice that the recipes in this Italian food blog are vegetarian or vegan.
 I understand the benefits of less meat, more veggies and feature Italian recipes that are naturally vegetarian.
 I don’t promote one particular diet, but I aspire to embrace the Italian cuisine; the reverence for land and the people and dishes prepared with simple and fresh ingredients.

 Food is the fabric of Italian life.
 It is the slow leisurely meals.
 It is the pleasure and sensual pleasures of time spent eating and preparing food with those you love.